w3c/web-share/docs/security-privacy-self-review.md

 ## 2.13 How does this specification distinguish between behavior in first-party and third-party contexts?

-The contexts are not distingushed.
+First-party and third-party contexts are not distingushed.

-The use of the feature is gated on [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation) and thus requires user interaction (or the equivalent) within a third-party context to be used.
+The use of the `share()` API is gated on [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation) and thus requires user interaction (or the equivalent) within a third-party context to be used.

 ## 2.14 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?